mzabrisk/Mapping_Earthquakes/README.md

 - all earthquakes in last 7 days
 - major earthquakes >4.5 in last 7 days

 Due to differing scales of the all and major earthquakes, a second legend was added.
+Code for both legends was edited to add titles.